Bombard the Headquarters

 Bombard The Headquarters – My Big-Character Poster (炮打司令部——我的一张大字报 (Pào dǎ sīlìng bù——wǒ de yī zhāng dàzì bào)) was a short document written by Chairman Mao Zedong on August 5, 1966, during the 11th plenary session of the 8th Central Committee of the Chinese Communist Party, and published in the Communist Party's official newspaper People's Daily a year later, on August 5, 1967.

-It is commonly believed that this "big-character poster" directly targeted Chinese President Liu Shaoqi and senior leader Deng Xiaoping, who were then in charge of the Chinese government's daily affairs and who tried to cool down the mass movement which had been coming into shape in several universities in Beijing since the May 16 Notice was issued, through which Mao officially launched the Cultural Revolution.
+In this big-character poster, Mao called on the masses to "bombard the headquarters", urging rebellion against the Communist Party and his Party rivals who he alleged were exercising a "bourgeois dictatorship".
+It is commonly believed that the poster directly targeted Chinese President Liu Shaoqi and senior leader Deng Xiaoping, who were then in charge of the Chinese government's daily affairs and who tried to cool down the mass movement which had been coming into shape in several universities in Beijing since the May 16 Notice was issued, through which Mao officially launched the Cultural Revolution.

+After the poster was published, big-character posters flourished throughout China, becoming a key medium of political radicalization and expression in the early Cultural Revolution.
 Many larger-scale mass persecutions followed the publication of this big-character poster, resulting in turmoil throughout the country and the death of thousands of "class enemies", including President Liu Shaoqi.